zarif2312/Python_Beginner/README.md

 # Basic Command That Relate to Django

-This is a basic command for everyone
+This is a note for basic command

 Zarif here, from Malaysia.
 I'm trying to get a new knowledge and experience with GitHub.